-I-94.
-52.251-1 Government Supply Sources (Apr 1984)
+I.83 52.251-1 GOVERNMENT SUPPLY SOURCES.
+(APR 1984) (DEVIATION)

 The Contracting Officer may issue the Contractor an authorization to use Government supply sources in the performance of this contract.
-Title to all property acquired by the

-Contractor under such an authorization shall vest in the Government unless otherwise specified in the contract.
+Title to all property acquired by the Contractor under such an authorization shall vest in the Government unless otherwise specified in the contract.
 Such property shall not be considered to be "Government-furnished property," as distinguished from "Government property."
-The provisions of the clause entitled "Government Property," except its paragraphs (a) and (b), shall apply to all property acquired under such authorization.
+The provisions of the clause entitled "Property," shall apply to all property acquired under such authorization.